Talha-Rasool/mern-app/README.md

 # MERN Stack Application with Docker and AWS Deployment

-This project is a MERN (MongoDB, Express.js, React, Node.js) stack application containerized using Docker and deployed on AWS EC2.
+This project is a full-stack MERN (MongoDB, Express.js, React, Node.js) application deployed using a CI/CD pipeline powered by GitHub Actions.
+The application is containerized using Docker and deployed to an AWS EC2 instance.
+The CI/CD pipeline automates the process of linting, testing, building, and deploying the application.
-It demonstrates best practices for containerization, environment variable management, and CI/CD integration using GitHub Actions and Jenkins.

 ### Features

-Frontend: React app served on port 5173.

-Backend: Node.js/Express app served on port 5050.
+ Backend: Built with Node.js and Express.js, providing  APIs for the application.

+ Frontend: Built with React, offering a dynamic and responsive user interface.

-Database: MongoDB running in a Docker container.
+ Database: MongoDB for storing application data.

-Docker Compose: Simplifies local development and deployment.

-AWS Deployment: Step-by-step guide to deploy the app on an EC2 instance.

-CI/CD: Integration with GitHub Actions and Jenkins for automated testing and deployment.
+ Containerization: Docker is used to containerize both the frontend and backend services.

+ CI/CD Pipeline: Automated using GitHub Actions for linting, testing, building Docker images, and deploying to AWS EC2.

 ### Prerequisites